Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

 To establish Theorem~\ref{thm:rtr-scnd-main}, we work through a few lemmas, following the proof technique in~\citep{cartis2012complexity}.
 We first show $\Delta_k$ is bounded below in proportion to the tolerances $\varepsilon_g$ and $\varepsilon_H$.
 This is used to show that the number of successful iterations in Algorithm~\ref{algo:RTRscnd} before termination (that is, iterations where $\rho_k > \rho'$~\eqref{eq:rhok}) is bounded above.
 It is then shown that the total number of iterations is at most a constant multiple of the number of successful iterations, which implies termination in bounded time.
-We start by showing that the trust-region radius is bounded away from zero as long as the algorithm does not return.
-Essentially, this is because if $\Delta_k$ becomes too small, then the Cauchy step and eigenstep are certain to be successful owing to the quality of the model in such a small region, so that the trust-region radius could not decrease any further. \begin{lemma} Under the assumptions of Theorem~\ref{thm:rtr-scnd-main}, if Algorithm~\ref{algo:RTRscnd} executes $N$ iterations without returning, then
+We start by showing that the trust-region radius is bounded away from zero.
+Essentially, this is because if $\Delta_k$ becomes too small, then the Cauchy step and eigenstep are certain to be successful owing to the quality of the model in such a small region, so that the trust-region radius could not decrease any further. \begin{lemma} Under the assumptions of Theorem~\ref{thm:rtr-scnd-main}, if Algorithm~\ref{algo:RTRscnd} executes $N$ iterations without terminating, then

 for $k = 0, \ldots, N$, where $\lambda_g$ and $\lambda_H$ are defined in~\eqref{eq:rtr-lambda-gH}. \end{lemma} \begin{proof} This follows essentially the proof of~\cite[Thm.\,7.4.2]{AMS08} which itself follows classical proofs~\citep{conn2000trust}.
 The core idea is to control $\rho_k$~\eqref{eq:rhok} close to~1, to show that there cannot be arbitrarily many trust-region radius reductions.
 The proof is in two parts.